nep1er/nep1er/README.md

 ---

 🎮 **Game Designer & Unity Developer**
-Founder and Lead of **[Your Studio's Name]**, where I create innovative games and refine gameplay mechanics every day.
+Founder and Lead of ****.
 Passionate about bringing engaging experiences to players around the world.

 ---